Audio workflow hub

 Picmu keeps WAV export available as the dependable native path when compressed export targets are only partial.

-Each route starts from a real task, not a generic media editor that leaves the user to infer the capability model alone.
+Each page starts from a real task, not a generic media editor that leaves the user to infer the capability model alone.

 Tradeoffs